 Patient experience is at the core of your healthcare brand and the service you provide.
 It is essential for offering quality care and making patients happy through positive experiences.
 The patient experience isn’t as simple as having courteous staff or a comfortable waiting room.
 While those are important, improving patient experience needs to encompass everything from your website to the billing process.

-Each interaction a patient has with a care provider, whether it’s in an examination room or on their website, contributes to the patient’s experience and their opinion of their provider.
+Each interaction a patient has with a care provider, whether it’s in an examination room or on your website, contributes to the patient’s experience and their opinion of their provider.
 Therefore, every aspect of a provider’s business should reflect the goal of creating a positive patient experience.

-As is natural, patients want to feel like their time is being valued.
+Understandably, patients want to feel like their time is being valued.
 It should come as no surprise, therefore, that one of the most common patient complaints deals with waiting times.
 Healthcare providers can make patients feel like their time is important by implementing a few strategies to cut down on that amount of time.

-First, wait times can be cut down by gathering a patient’s necessary information before they show up for their appointment, as doing so reduces time wasted filling out forms.
-Time can also be saved by using mobile queue technologies.
+- First, wait times can be cut down by gathering a patient’s necessary information before they show up for their appointment, as doing so reduces time wasted filling out forms.

+- Time can also be saved by using mobile queue technologies.
 Having such systems in place lets patients confirm their appointments and check-in more quickly.
 Mobile queue technologies can also be used to communicate how long they can expect to wait, or notify them if their appointment has been changed.